Crawl Depth in SEO: What is It & How to Improve It?

 • This practice enables crawlers to navigate the site more efficiently, leading to a comprehensive indexing of its content.

-• Without sufficient internal links, certain content may remain unindexed, resulting in diminished visibility within organic search results.
+• Certain content may remain unindexed without sufficient internal links, resulting in diminished visibility within organic search results.

 • Alternatively, website owners can expedite the indexing process for new pages by directly submitting the URLs to Google.

-• This can be done by performing a Google search for “submit URL to Google” and providing the URL of the new page in the submission field.
+• This can be done by performing a Google search for “submit URL to Google” and providing the new page URL URL in the submission field.

 How often does Google crawl my website?